Ed0ardo/BlobSaverBot/README.md

     - Press 'Read from device' [bottom right]
     The device will restart (iTunes or other Apple services may open, close them only when finished)

-You should have a screen similar to this:
+You should have a screen similar to this:<br/>
 <img src="imgs/similar.png">

     - Press 'Save Device' [bottom right]